bimdata/javascript-api-client/docs/CollaborationApi.md

 ## fullUpdateFolder

-> Folder fullUpdateFolder(cloudPk, id, projectPk, data)
+> InlineResponse200 fullUpdateFolder(cloudPk, id, projectPk, data)

 Update all fields of a folder

-Update all fields of a folder Required scopes: document:write
+Update all fields of a folder.
+Only project admins can update the &#x60;default_permission&#x60; field Required scopes: document:write

 ### Example